CRC-FONDA/FORCE2NXF-Rangeland/README.md

 ### Input data
+For Kubernetes you can download the data manually, or run the [setup.sh](kubernetes/download/setup.sh) file.
+However, this will download a different dataset than initially used.
+Thus, the checkResults task in the workflow might fail.

 To execute both workflows, the following data are required ([filelist](experiment/filelist.txt)).
 Smaller datasets are already included in this repository:
 ```